Water district gains users over past 40 years

 Interestingly, others were looking for good water, too.
 The Village of St. Helena came to the Lewis & Clark Natural Resources District (NRD) in 1978 when Lawrence was a board member.

-The Norfolk Daily News reports that the St. Helena residents wanted a better source of water for the small town.
+The St. Helena residents wanted a better source of water for the small town.
 The need was discussed for St. Helena and a large area west of Crofton.

 Tom Moser, manager of the NRD, moved the process ahead to conduct a survey, funded by the NRD with the help of Midwest Assistance Program.
 The group laid out a plan that included all the steps needed to look for water and how to procure it.